-Why not book the whole month for £20 this includes all classes during the month! (not applicable for in-person classes when we open)
+Why not book the whole month for £20 this includes all classes on all days during the month!
+No (not applicable for in-person classes when we open)

 Living Meditation Series – a weekly meditation online class with experienced Buddhist teachers these classes run for 40mins.

 Meditation is extremely popular nowadays, we know it’s good for us but maybe we have not got round to starting a meditation practice yet.
 There will always be things to do, but the beauty of meditation is if you make time, you will feel the benefits.
 Ultimately a happier you!.

 These classes are for everyone.
 They are based on the Living meditation Series from Kadampa Buddhism and offer meditations that are applicable and easily applied to our daily lives.

 *if you are unable to afford to pay please contact us using the chat in the bottom corner

 We would not like anyone to be excluded..

 Everyone is welcome!

 June 17th, 23th,